robbchar/show-tracker/docs/setup.md

 ## Notes
 - Manual and scheduled refresh handlers are stubbed; they currently log and return placeholder responses until the refresh logic is implemented.
 - TheTVDB PIN is required at login; we store PIN + token per user server-side to enable scheduled refreshes.
 Manual refresh can supply a PIN to refresh the token if needed.
+Tokens refresh early (~25 days) before TVDB expiry.
+- Manual refresh requires Firebase Auth (Bearer ID token) and enforces a cooldown (~15 minutes).